Skip to content

 Plumbus is a contract-driven, AI-native TypeScript framework for building modern applications that are safe, auditable, and explainable by default.

-Instead of writing loosely organized code, you define your system using five composable primitives:
+Instead of writing loosely organized code, you define your system using six composable primitives:

 The framework provides: